 TGbi Editor: Instruction Change clause 9.4.2.188 as below and change “FILS Nonce” to “Nonce” in all instances throughout the document:

-FILS Nonce element
+Nonce element

-The FILS Nonce element is used for exchanging an additional source of randomness in the FILS authentication exchange.
-The format of the FILS Nonce element is shown in Figure 9-757 (FILS Nonce element format).
+The Nonce element is used for exchanging an additional source of randomness in the authentication exchange.
+The format of the Nonce element is shown in Figure 9-757 (Nonce element format).